-Please consult your vet for a diagnosis and for more information on this problem.
+Please consult a board-certified veterinary behaviorist to obtain a proper diagnosis and for more information on this problem.
 Treating your dog with medication may be necessary to take the edge off his anxiety and enable you to implement a behavior modification training program.

-If the anxiety is mild, please consult us at 630-323-5630 as an HHS trainer may be able to suggest other things to help you and your new dog.
+If the anxiety is mild, please ask for help by calling our Behavior Helpline @ (630)323-5637 as there are many more things we can suggest to help you and your new dog.

-Your Dog's Health:
+Your Dog's Health

 We highly recommend that you bring your new dog to the veterinarian of your choosing within one week for an overall health exam.
-Puppies and kittens may require futher vaccinations as they mature.
+Puppies and kittens may require further vaccinations as they mature.
 You should receive your dog's rabies vaccine/certificate within 2-4 weeks of adoption.
-While at the Hinsdale Humane Society, the dog you adopted received the following preventative health care procedures:
+While at Hinsdale Humane Society, the dog you adopted may have received the following vaccines and/or treatments.